-18% One in five children in Reception (4-5 year olds) are overweight or obese 2019/20 compared to England 23% and South East 21.9%.

-31% One in three in Year 6 (10-11 year olds) are overweight or obese, significantly below the England average (35.2%) and similar to South East (31.7%).
-There is a significantly increasing rate in year 6 children since 2015/16.

-14 (25%) of Year 6 children that are living in more deprived areas are obese, which is significantly higher than the least deprived areas (11%).
-There are variations by ethnic group with higher rates in Black and Asian ethnic groups for Year 6.

-High Wycombe and Wing & Ivinghoe have the highest percentage of Reception children who were overweight or obese.

-Beaconsfield & Chepping Wye, Missendens and Wing & Ivinghoe have the highest percentage of Year 6 children who were overweight or obese.

-29% of those aged under 30 said they were eating less healthily during the lockdown in a local resident survey (August 2020).

-39.7% of children physically active compared to England (44.6%) and South East (45.4%).
-The trend shows a larger drop in physical activity in Buckinghamshire during the first year of the COVID-19 pandemic than was seen in England and South-East.

-Nationally, increases have been observed in alcohol consumption, particularly for the 11 to 18 year age group.
+- 18% One in five children in Reception (4-5 year olds) are overweight or obese 2019/20 compared to England 23% and South East 21.9%. - 31% One in three in Year 6 (10-11 year olds) are overweight or obese, significantly below the England average (35.2%) and similar to South East (31.7%).
+There is a significantly increasing rate in year 6 children since 2015/16. - A quarter of Year 6 children living in more deprived areas are obese.
+This is statistically significant (25% in DQ5 compared to 11% in DQ1). - One in ten reception children living in more deprived areas are obese.
+This is statistically significant (9% in DQ5 compared to 5% in DQ1). - There are variations by ethnic group with higher rates in Black and Asian ethnic groups for Year 6. - High Wycombe and Wing & Ivinghoe have the highest percentage of Reception children who were overweight or obese. - Beaconsfield & Chepping Wye, Missendens and Wing & Ivinghoe have the highest percentage of Year 6 children who were overweight or obese. - 29% of those aged under 30 said they were eating less healthily during the lockdown in a local resident survey (August 2020). - 39.7% of children physically active compared to England (44.6%) and South East (45.4%).
+The trend shows a larger drop in physical activity in Buckinghamshire during the first year of the COVID-19 pandemic than was seen in England and South-East. - Nationally, increases have been observed in alcohol consumption, particularly for the 11 to 18 year age group.
 In 2019, alcohol and drug use ranked in the top 10 risk factors in Buckinghamshire children aged 5 to 14 years for ill-health and death.

-LTE 6.3% of secondary age children said they had an alcoholic drink quite often/most days, which increased to a third in sixth formers16.
+6.3% of secondary age children said they had an alcoholic drink quite often/most days, which increased to a third in sixth formers ^{16.} - Second-hand smoking ranked 11th highest for 5 to 14 year olds in Buckinghamshire as a risk factor for the ill-health and death in 2019.17 98.5% of secondary school children reported (in a local survey) they had never or not often smoked cigarettes, this reduced slightly to 93.4% in sixth formers18.